-Fortunately comparison websites like mustard.co.uk allow you to compare insurance prices from lots of different brokers in one place, showing you the cheapest deals available.
+Fortunately, comparison websites like mustard.co.uk allow you to compare insurance prices from lots of different brokers in one place, showing you the cheapest deals available.

 When searching for motor insurance it’s important to be accurate.

-But second, accuracy could save you money.
+Second, accuracy could save you money.
 This applies to mileage and the length of your insurance policy, two factors which influence how much you pay for insurance.

 If you drive for 5,000 miles a year but told your insurer you will drive 10,000 miles, you’ll pay for 5,000 miles that you don’t actually use.
 That’s a waste of money.

 It’s also important to properly decide how often you drive.
-If you only drive very rarely, it might make sense to go for a short-term or temporary policy rather than a 12-month Comprehensive one when you are paying all year round.
+If you only drive very rarely, it might make sense to go for a short-term or temporary policy rather than a 12-month Comprehensive policy when you are paying all year round.